-Whether it’s for short-term or long-term storage, when you’re in the rush of needing to store materials, it can be easy to forget to stop and think before choosing a commercial storage company.
+Whether it’s for long-term or short-term storage, when you’re in the rush of needing to store items, it can be easy to forget to stop and think before choosing a commercial storage company.

 Choose the wrong commercial storage facility, however, and you can find yourself in a year-long contract with a company that doesn’t meet your storage needs.
 The next time you need storage space, do the following before you sign any contracts:

 Even if it seems like you and your team don’t have a minute to spare, taking some time to understand your needs can make a huge difference in how successful your storage experience is.
 Be sure to: